ottenwbe/pi-gen-environment/README.md

 # pi-gen-environment

+##WIP Notice

+This project is still under construction...

 ## Start and build the environment

  1. Create a folder _src/ssh_ and generate a ssh key pair, e.g.,